 What is business banking?

-Business banking refers to the set of services and products that financial institutions provide to companies – loans, credit lines, wire transfers, checking and savings accounts, credit cards, and financial consulting are just a few examples.
+Business banking refers to the financial services and products institutions provide specifically to companies – loans, credit lines, wire transfers, checking and savings deposit accounts, credit cards, and financial consulting are just a few examples.

-If you’re reading this, you likely have a personal bank that you use to store funds, send money, and receive income.
+If you’re reading this, you likely have a personal bank account that you use to store funds, send money, and receive income.
+Think retail banking brands like Chase, Bank of America, Wells Fargo, or SoFi.
+Commercial banks do the same to help support companies' business needs.

 How to open a business bank account